Photo by rawpixel.com on Pexels.com

 community and mutual identity

-Lord, thank you for our community and mutual identity.
+Lord, thank you for the community formed by your grace and the mutual identity given in your name.